Executive Council of New Hampshire: Districts

-Members
+Current members

 Powers

 The Governor and Council, together, have the authority and responsibility over the administration of the affairs of the state as defined in the New Hampshire Constitution, the New Hampshire Revised Statutes Annotated, and the advisory opinions of the New Hampshire Supreme Court and the New Hampshire Attorney General.
 The General Court has also designated specific powers to the governor and council in RSA Chapter 4.
 Other powers of the council derive from the NH Constitution: